Chromebook and Technology Acceptable Use Policy

-During the initial roll-out of the Chromebooks, all students will be trained on basic management, creation, and collaborative features of Google Apps.
-This will include the use of Gmail and the Google platform.
+At the beginning of the school year, all new students are trained on the basic management, creation, and collaborative features of Google Apps.
+This includes the use of Gmail and the Google platform.
 Additional training sessions will be available after school for those seeking assistance and advanced instruction.

 Will I use the same Chromebook for four years?
 Will it get outdated?
 What about software updates and maintenance?

 Chromebooks have very few moving parts in them and generate very little heat.
-Therefore it is not unrealistic for their life expectancy — as long as they are treated appropriately — to be 5 years or more.
-Additionally, the devices have powerful processors, adequate memory, and automatically update the latest software and security features without anything needing to be done by the student.
+It is not unrealistic to expect them to last all four years of high school and onward — as long as they are treated appropriately.
+Additionally, the devices have powerful processors, adequate memory, and automatically update to the latest software and security features without anything needing to be done by the student.

 Will the Chromebook be used in every class?

 Teachers are encouraged to implement the use of the device within their curriculum.
-In general, students will be able to manage and create class notes using their device.
 Students are expected to bring Chromebooks to school every day and to take them home every night for recharging.

-How do I carry it with so many other books?
+How do I carry my Chromebook with so many other books?

-Always carry it in a protective soft sleeve on top of your books, being mindful that Chromebooks can be damaged by pressure from weight and drops.
-Chromebooks should never be transported while open as even gentle handling can damage the screen.
+Always carry it on top of your books, being mindful that Chromebooks can be damaged by pressure from weight and drops.
+Chromebooks should never be transported while open, as this leaves them even more vulnerable to damage.

 What accessories are permitted?

-Mouse, flash drive, headphones/earbuds (with teacher permission only in class), soft sleeves
+USB or wireless mouse, flash drive, headphones/earbuds (with teacher permission only in class), soft sleeve cases.

 What devices can be connected to a Chromebook?